Dirty Bits in Low-Earth Orbit: The Carbon Footprint of Launching Computers: Background

 A recent comprehensive study by \citeauthor*{marc2024comprehensive}~\cite{marc2024comprehensive} highlights that satellite infrastructures represent a dominant and previously underappreciated contributor to the carbon footprint of Earth and space science laboratories.
 Through an analysis of six French research institutions, the study reveals that satellite usage alone can account for up to 65\% of a laboratory's total annual emissions, with per-capita values reaching \qty{12}{\tCOeq}—well above the \qty{2}{\tCOeq} per year target aligned with limiting global warming to \qty{1.5}{\degreeCelsius}.
 These emissions surpass those from travel, computing, and building operations.
 By introducing a methodology to allocate emissions from shared infrastructures, such as satellite missions, to individual research units based on publication output, the authors demonstrate that current sustainability assessments in science vastly underestimate the role of space-based assets.
 This underscores the urgent need to integrate satellite-related emissions into sustainability metrics and policy frameworks, especially as space infrastructure becomes increasingly central to scientific, commercial, and societal functions.

-\citeauthor*{gaston2023environmental}~\cite{gaston2023environmental} present a comprehensive lifecycle assessment highlighting consequences that extend well beyond orbital congestion.
+\citeauthor*{gaston2023environmental}~\cite{gaston2023environmental} present a comprehensive lifecycle assessment---extending well beyond orbital congestion.
 Their analysis spans from resource extraction and manufacturing to launch emissions, orbital operations, and decommissioning, highlighting key concerns such as aluminum-based atmospheric pollution during satellite burn-up, climate and ozone impacts from rocket exhaust, and the long-term ecological implications of night-sky brightness.
 The study also identifies the embedded carbon and material costs of ground-based infrastructure supporting satellite services, including energy-intensive cloud computing and data distribution systems.

-While the primary aim of \citeauthor*{wilson2023implementing}~\cite{wilson2023implementing} is to introduce a comprehensive \gls{lcsa} framework for space missions, the study also highlights the critical need to quantify carbon emissions early in the mission design process.
+\citeauthor*{wilson2023implementing}~\cite{wilson2023implementing} introduce a comprehensive \gls{lcsa} framework for space missions.
+Their study also highlights the critical need to quantify carbon emissions early in the mission design process.
 The authors explicitly incorporate \gls{ghg} emissions—expressed in \gls{co2e}—within their sustainability scoring metrics and use carbon footprinting as a core environmental indicator.
 In their case study of the \gls{mios}, they estimate mission-wide \gls{co2e} emissions across different design configurations and use these estimates to inform sustainability trade-offs.
 Although the study does not perform a high-resolution carbon accounting per subsystem, it exemplifies how early integration of carbon metrics in decision-making can significantly shape the sustainability profile of space missions.